CathalButler/nuton/README.md

     * Python 3.8.2
     * [PyCharm 2019.3.4 (Professional Edition)](https://www.jetbrains.com/pycharm/)
       - Build #PY-193.6911.25, built on March 18, 2020

+* #### Testing Hardware
+    * Change to root directory of project and run:
+    * `$ python tests/audio_in_tests.py`
+    * This test will check that your microphone is functioning as expected for the application, and will also check against 2 files to fully verify correct speech recognition.
 * #### Test Cases
     * Testing that was carried can be found here [nuton_test_cases.xlsx](/uploads/nuton_test_cases.xlsx)